cgabriel5/eventjs/README.md

     .enable();
 ```

-- **Note**: Heavy events like the resize event should be throttled or debounced when used as they can hamper and bog down the user's browser.
+- **Note**: Heavy events like the resize event should be throttled or debounced when used as they may hamper and bog down the user's browser.

 <a name="example-mousewheel-event"></a>
 **MouseWheel Event** &mdash; Simple scroll event example.